mbagg4152/protein-flavonoid-thesis-project/README.md

 This file contains various utility functions used throughout the program.

 #### Function ```get_json_data```
-Reads in a JSON (JavaScript Object Notation) file and converts the data into usable python variables.
+This function uses the python JSON library in order to parse JSON files into usable python objects.
+Can return lists or dictionaries, depending on the JSON file's structure.

 #### Function ```remove_dupes```
 Removes duplicate elements from a list.

+#### Function ```list_partition```
+This function takes in a list and then splits it into as many parts as specified by parameter ```num```.

 #### Function ```write_readme```
 Writes the program's original ```README``` file.